lightning/bolts/11-payment-encoding.md

         `fee_base_msat`, `fee_proportional_millionths`, and `cltv_expiry_delta` are as
         specified in [BOLT #7](07-routing-gossip.md#the-channel_update-message).
     - MAY include more than one `r` field to provide multiple routing options.
+  - if `9` contains non-zero bits:
+    - SHOULD use the minimum `data_length` possible.
+  - otherwise:
+    - MUST omit the `9` field altogether.
   - MUST pad field data to a multiple of 5 bits, using 0s.
   - if a writer offers more than one of any field type, it:
     - MUST specify the most-preferred field first, followed by less-preferred fields, in order.